plopesc/background_tasks_slides/slides.md

 * We need to detect where are the bottlenecks.
 Apparently Task 2
 * Improve the code, reduce redundancy, apply caches, etc
 * What if we delegates part of these subtasks that are not critical for the main flow?
+* The fastest task is the task not done
 * Emails, Push notification, image or processing, data import/export, database updates, external services synchronization, etc